 In Nassau, we lounged the day away at the Hilton British Colonial Resort, which is located near the port.
 That port stop happened to be the perfect place to celebrate my friend’s birthday with cake — served by the singing chef!

-At the private island, which was undergoing major renovations, we found lounge chairs near the shore and relaxed to the sound of gentle waves lapping on the shore.
+At the private island, we found lounge chairs near the shore and relaxed to the sound of gentle waves lapping on the shore.
 We brought inflatable pool noodles to float in the calm waters.
 We drank fruity concoctions out of adorable pails.
 And, we enjoyed snorkeling in the shallow waters — so cool to see sting rays, nurse sharks and other sea creatures up close!

 I am not sure when I’ll get to go again, but I look forward to experiencing Royal Caribbean’s all-new Perfect Day at CocoCay!
 The water park alone looks like so much fun — and I don’t mean just for kids!
 And, I’ve long wanted to go “zorbing” — not sure if I’ll chicken out, but I sure hope to give it a try in the next year or two!